How Do You Solve A Negative Square Root

 • bi is the imaginary part of the complex number.

-For example, 3 + 2i is a complex number where 3 is the real part and 2i is the imaginary part.
-Complex numbers extend the real number line into a two-dimensional complex plane, where the horizontal axis represents the real part and the vertical axis represents the imaginary part.
+As an example, 3 + 2i is a complex number where 3 is the real part and 2i is the imaginary part.
+And complex numbers extend the real number line into a two-dimensional complex plane, where the horizontal axis represents the real part and the vertical axis represents the imaginary part.
 This geometric representation provides a visual and intuitive way to understand complex numbers and their operations.

 Why Imaginary Numbers Matter: Applications in the Real World